ar-visions/orbiter/README.md

     [ ] Radio
     [ ] Slider

-- [ ] Simplified Editor, shaded accordingly
+- [ ] Simplified Editor
+    - [ ] Shaded with trinity composition layers
-    - Accelerated Skia-driven text editing with Vulkan Backend
+    - [ ] Accelerated Skia-driven text editing with Vulkan Backend
         - [x] Will not have code folding, ever
         - [x] Will not have tool-tips
         - [x] Will not have popups that cover up code (that is for the left side)